Muha8Isa/Basic-HTML-Fundamentals/README.md

 # Basic-HTML-Fundamentals
-This is my very first HTML page. i am still in the learning process.
+This is my very first HTML page.
+I am still in the learning process.